The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 This pillar creates an Administrative Province, with Meath as the constitutional and administrative centre of the shared governance system.
 It functions as a neutral jurisdiction, distinct from existing regional authorities and not identified with either political tradition.

 Its purpose is to host shared federal institutions within a framework that does not derive legitimacy from either legacy capital.
-Common authority is therefore exercised from a centre designed for balance rather than inherited power.
+Authority is therefore exercised from a centre designed for balance rather than inherited power.

 Policy Function